koiseasvj7410-code/cpp_refactoring_toolkit/README.md

 ### 5 Free Prompts for Safer AI-Assisted Legacy C++ Refactoring

-A C++-specific workflow for using ChatGPT, Claude, Copilot, and other LLMs to **understand, test, modernize, and incrementally refactor existing C++ code without blindly rewriting it**.
+This is a C++-specific workflow for using ChatGPT, Claude, Copilot, and other LLMs to understand, test, modernize, and incrementally refactor existing C++ code without blindly rewriting it.

-> **Free starter kit:** 5 structured prompts for codebase reconnaissance, module analysis, ownership/lifetime analysis, risk discovery, and characterization testing.
+> **Free starter kit**: 5 structured prompts for codebase reconnaissance, module analysis, ownership/lifetime analysis, risk discovery, and characterization testing.

 ## Why this exists

-AI coding tools can generate convincing C++ changes very quickly.
-Legacy C++ is difficult for a different reason: the code often contains implicit ownership, undocumented behavior, hidden dependencies, ABI/API constraints, build-system assumptions, weak test coverage, and historical workarounds.
+AI coding tools can generate convincing C++ changes very quickly, but legacy C++ is difficult for a different reason: the code often contains implicit ownership, undocumented behavior, hidden dependencies, ABI/API constraints, build-system assumptions, weak test coverage, and historical workarounds.

 A prompt like:
 ```text
 Refactor this class to modern C++.
 ```

-may produce syntactically valid code while changing behavior you did not intend to change.
+may produce syntactically valid code that still changes behavior you never intended to change.

 This toolkit uses a staged workflow instead: